 Visit the Ghost Town of Keomuku

 The Ghost Town of Keomuku is on the eastern side of Lanai.
 It was once a fishing village.
-In the 1800s, it turned into a sugar plantation town.
-After the sugar plantation failed by the 1900s, the town was abandoned.
+In the 1800s, it became a sugar-plantation town.
+After the sugar plantation failed in the 1900s, the town was abandoned.

 Today, you can see many abandoned structures.
 One of the best structures is the restored Malamalama Church.